Cenozoic history of the ridge that border the Weddell and Scotia Sea

 - The largest mountain belt for over 500 myrs has had a major impact on the earth system.
 There is much to learn about how the orogen grew and its influences on ocean geochemistry local and global climate.

-- Collaborators: Robert Anckiewicz (Polish Academy of Sciences, Krakow) John Cottle (University of California, Santa Barbara), Ramesh Patel (Kurukshetra University, India), Micha Schlup, (University of Lausane), Mike Searle (University of Oxford), Yani Najman (Lancaster University), Eduardo Garzanti (University of Milan), Peter Clift (Aberdeen), Sanjeev Gupta (Imperial College), Abbas Bahroudi (University of Tehran), Linda Kirstein (University of Edinburgh)
+- Collaborators: Robert Anckiewicz (Polish Academy of Sciences, Krakow) John Cottle (University of California, Santa Barbara), Ramesh Patel (Kurukshetra University, India), Mike Searle (University of Oxford), Yani Najman (Lancaster University), Eduardo Garzanti (University of Milan), Peter Clift (Louisiana), Sanjeev Gupta (Imperial College), Linda Kirstein (University of Edinburgh)

 - Despite being one of the most intensely studied orogens there is still much to learn about the early stages of collision and the dynamic relationships between thrusts, erosion and sediment transfer to foreland basins.

-- Collaborators: Phillip Allen (Imperial College), Hugh Sinclair (Edinburgh University), Yanni Gunnell (University of Paris Diderot)
+- Collaborators: Phillip Allen (Imperial College), Hugh Sinclair (Edinburgh University)

-- This mountain range extends from Siberia through China into Mongolia.
-Growth is linked to far field stresses arising from India-Asia collision but timing of deformation and growth of topography is poorly understood.
+- The Altai mountain range extends from Siberia through China into Mongolia.
+The kunlun are located to the south along the northern margin of Tibet.
+The development of these mountain ranges is linked to far field stresses arising from India-Asia collision but timing of deformation and growth of topography is poorly understood.

-- Collaborators: Wanming Yuan (Beijing Institute of High Energy Physics), Mongolian University of Science and Technology, Richard Walker, (University of Oxford), Joshua West (University of Southern California)
+- Collaborators: Wanming Yuan (University of Geosciences Beijing), Mongolian University of Science and Technology, Richard Walker, (University of Oxford), Joshua West (University of Southern California)

 - Exploration of links between modern topography, N American Climate, and N Hemisphere glaciations